Don Hewitt: Career at CBS News

 Hewitt soon received a lucrative offer at the CBS television network, which was seeking someone who had "picture experience" to help with production of television broadcast.
-He began working at its news division, CBS News, in 1948 and was producer-director of the network's evening-news broadcast with Douglas Edwards for fourteen years.
+He began working at its news division, CBS News, in 1948, and was producer-director of the network's evening news broadcast with Douglas Edwards for 14 years.

-He was also the first director of See It Now, co-produced by host Edward R. Murrow and Fred W. Friendly which started in 1951; his use of "two film projectors cutting back and forth breaks up the monotony of a talking head, improves editing, and shapes future news broadcasts."
-In 1956, Hewitt was the only one to capture on film the final moments of the SS Andrea Doria as it sank and disappeared under the water.
-He directed the televised production of the first 1960 U.S. presidential candidate debate between Senator John F. Kennedy and Vice-president Richard M. Nixon on September 26, 1960, at the CBS studios in Chicago.
-It was the first presidential candidate debate ever televised.
-He later became executive producer of the CBS Evening News with Walter Cronkite, helming the broadcast of John F. Kennedy's assassination as the story developed.
-He then launched the eight-time Emmy Award-winning show 60 Minutes.
-Within ten years, the show reached the top 10 in viewership, a position it maintained for 21 of the following 22 seasons, until the 1999–2000 season.
+He was also the first director of See It Now, co-produced by host Edward R. Murrow and Fred W. Friendly which started in 1951; his influential use of "two film projectors cutting back and forth breaks up the monotony of a talking head, improves editing, and shapes future news broadcasts."
+In 1956, Hewitt was the only one to capture on film the final moments of the SS Andrea Doria as it sank and disappeared underwater.
+He directed the televised production of the 1960 U.S. presidential candidate debate between Senator John F. Kennedy and Vice-president Richard M. Nixon, on September 26, 1960, at the CBS studios in Chicago—the first presidential candidate debate ever televised.
+He later became executive producer of the CBS Evening News with Walter Cronkite, and produced the broadcast of John F. Kennedy's assassination as the story developed.
+In 1965, Friendly, who had become the president of CBS, slyly demoted Hewitt from his executive producer role, without firing him from CBS.
+During the ensuing period of "boredom", he conceived of the concept for 60 Minutes.